 When is it safe to go back to a freshly painted room?

 Two to three days should be enough for the paint to dry.
 Check to ensure adequate airflow allows the fumes to escape.
-Even after several days, consider further air purification measures, such as a HEPA filter attached to a box fan.
+After several days, consider further air purification measures, such as a HEPA filter attached to a box fan.
 Children, the elderly, and those with breathing conditions should proceed cautiously.
 It is best to consider painting projects outside of extreme temperature seasons such as winter and summer.
 The requirements should be mild enough to allow open windows and fans.

 The type of paint used determines the level of fumes lingering in your space.
 A more caustic paint will stay for longer.
-Always consult your paint professional and ask for colors made for indoor use that are VOC free.
+Always consult your paint professional and ask for VOC-free colors made for indoor use.
 A landlord or building manager may be able to advise on the ideal paint for the structure of your building.
 The wrong paint could seep fumes into a neighboring unit.

 Prevent the Negative Effects of Paint Fumes

-It may seem ridiculous to wear a respirator mask to paint a single room.
+Wearing a respirator mask to paint a single room may seem ridiculous.
 But the chemicals in paint can cause immediate side effects such as headaches, nausea, vomiting, eye-watering, dizziness, uncontrollable coughing, and shortness of breath.
 Immediate problems related to breathing can be addressed by leaving the room and getting fresh air immediately, as recommended by the Consumer Product Safety Commission (CPSC).
 People who paint for a living or hobby must consider adequate respiratory protection.
 Chronic exposure can cause severe lung damage, cancer, and liver and kidney problems.
 Read about more respirator mask ratings and filters here.

-Whether you picked up painting as a hobby or are making use of a spare room, protecting your lungs and the health of those around you from toxic chemicals should be your first priority.
+Whether you picked up painting as a hobby or are using a spare room, protecting your lungs and the health of those around you from toxic chemicals should be your first priority.